Scottish English

 In addition to distinct pronunciation, grammar and expressions, Scottish English has distinctive vocabulary, particularly pertaining to Scottish institutions such as the Church of Scotland, local government and the education and legal systems.

-Scottish Standard English is at one end of a bipolar linguistic continuum, with focused broad Scots at the other.
+Scottish Standard English is one end of a bipolar linguistic continuum, with broad Scots at the other.

 Scottish English may be influenced to varying degrees by Scots.

-Many Scots speakers separate Scots and Scottish English as different registers depending on social circumstances.
+Many Scots speakers separate Scots and Scottish English as different registers depending on social circumstances, with Scottish English treated as the formal variety, and Scots as informal.
 Some speakers code switch clearly from one to the other while others style shift in a less predictable and more fluctuating manner.
-Generally there is a shift to Scottish English in formal situations or with individuals of a higher social status.

 Background

 Scottish English resulted from language contact between Scots and the Standard English of England after the 17th century.
 The resulting shifts to English usage by Scots-speakers resulted in many phonological compromises and lexical transfers, often mistaken for mergers by linguists unfamiliar with the history of Scottish English.
 Furthermore, the process was also influenced by interdialectal forms, hypercorrections and spelling pronunciations.
 (See the section on phonology below.)